Vega (rocket): P80FW

-The P80 is the first stage of VEGA, its name is derived from the design phase propellant weight of 80 tons that was later increased to 88 tons.
-The P80 includes a thrust vector control (TVC) system, developed and made in Belgium by SABCA, consisting of two electromechanical actuators that operate a movable nozzle with flexible joint using lithium ion batteries.
-The 3 m diameter case is composed of graphite epoxy filament wound case and low density rubber is used for the internal insulation.
-The nozzle is made of light low-cost carbon phenolic material; a consumable casing is used for the igniter.
+The P80FW included a thrust vectoring control (TVC) system, developed and made in Belgium by SABCA, consisting of two electromechanical actuators that operate a movable nozzle with flexible joint using lithium-ion batteries.
+The 3 m diameter case was composed of graphite epoxy filament wound case and low density rubber was used for the internal insulation.
+The nozzle was made of light low-cost carbon phenolic material; a consumable casing was used for the igniter.
 The solid propellant loaded has low binder content and high aluminium percentage (HTPB 1912).

-The first test firing of the P80 engine took place on 30 November 2006 in Kourou, and the test was concluded successfully.
+The first test firing of the P80FW engine took place on 30 November 2006 in Kourou, and the test was concluded successfully.

-The second test firing of the P80 first stage engine took place on 4 December 2007 in Kourou.
+The second test firing of the P80FW first stage engine took place on 4 December 2007 in Kourou.
 Delivering a mean thrust of 190 tonnes over 111 seconds, the engine's behaviour was in line with predictions.

-The future version of the stage, P120C, also with its name derived from the design phase propellant weight of 120 tons, will increase the propellant mass to 141–143 tons.
+The future version of the stage, P120C, also with its name derived from the design phase propellant weight of 120 tonnes, will increase the propellant mass to 141–143 tonnes.